-The Neuroscience concentration is coordinated by the Department of Psychological Science and is intended for biology, chemistry, and psychological science majors who desire an interdisciplinary approach to the study of physiology, biochemistry, and behavior of higher organisms.
+The Interdisciplinary Neuroscience concentration is coordinated by the Department of Psychology and is intended for biology, chemistry, and psychology majors who desire an interdisciplinary approach to the study of physiology, biochemistry, and behavior of higher organisms.
 The program provides the individual undergraduate student with the opportunity to develop competence in physiological and behavioral methods of investigation of the nervous system.

 Students major in the department of their choice among the three departments that participate in the concentration.
 Course requirements for the concentration are dependent upon a student’s major.